Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 (2)Positive semi-definite: $z^TKz \geq 0$ proof is easy, will provide if necessary.

 **Mercer Theorem: Let $K:\mathbb{R}^n \times \mathbb{R}^n \mapsto \mathbb{R}$ be given.
 Then for a Kernel to be valid, it is necessary and sufficient that for any $\{x^{(1)},\dots,x^{(m)}\}$, the corresponding kernel matrix is symmetric and postive semi-definite.**

+Since Kernel method does allow us to project low dimensional vector to a higher dimensionality, this explains why dual problem is preferred than primal problem in general.

 Kernel method is not only used in SVM but also everywhere inner product is used.
 So we can replace the inner product with Kernel so that we can work in a higher dimensional space.